bmwcarit/joynr/wiki/jee.md

 The methods in the `*StatelessAsync` interface have a `MessageIdCallaback` as the last parameter, which is a consumer of a String value.
-This value is the unique ID of the request being sent out, and when the reply arrives, that same ID will accompany the result data.
+This value is the unique ID of the request being sent out, and when the reply arrives, that same ID will accompany the result data as part of the `ReplyContext` passed in as last parameter.
 This way, your application can persist or otherwise share context information between nodes in a cluster, so that any node can process the replies.
 __IMPORTANT__: it is not guaranteed that the message has actually left the system when the `MessageIdCallback` is called.
 It is possible that the message gets stuck in the lower layers due to, e.g., infrastructure issues.
 If the application persists